 Net investment in capital assets consists of capital assets, net of accumulated depreciation/amortization and reduced by outstanding balances of bonds, notes, and other debt that are attributable to the acquisition, construction, or improvement of those assets.
-Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets.
-Deferred outflows of those assets or related debt are included in this component of net position.
+Deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt are included in this component of net position.